-To support commissioning health services for Aboriginal and Torres Strait Islander people, PHN have developed a set of principles - Commissioning of Funding of Indigenous Services - Principles (October 2016).
-These reflects PHN's commitment to deliver innovative, locally relevant solutions that will close the gap in life expectancy between Aboriginal and non-Aboriginal Australians.
+To support commissioning health services for Aboriginal and Torres Strait Islander people, the PHN has developed a set of principles - First-Nations-Commissioning-Principles-Executive-Summary-November.-22.
+These reflect the PHN's commitment to deliver innovative, locally relevant solutions that will close the gap in life expectancy between Aboriginal and non-Aboriginal Australians.

-PHN works with providers in the private, public and non-profit sectors to provide a diverse range of health services to the community.
+The PHN works with providers in the private, public and non-profit sectors to provide a diverse range of health services to the community.
 The community expects us to have high ethical standards in everything we do.
 We are expected to manage any conflict between our own interests and our obligations to the community.
-Our Statement of Business Ethics outlines our values, code of conduct and expectations, and provides an insight into ethical obligations when entering into a contractual relationship with PHN.
+Our Statement of Business Ethics outlines our values, code of conduct and expectations, and provides an insight into ethical obligations when entering into a contractual relationship with the PHN.